 In General Sun Tzu’s time as well as online, “Opportunities multiply as they are seized.”
 A successful branding campaigning responds to new changes, while at the same time finding ways to be the new change.

 1o.
 Situational Positioning: The Leader Bears the Responsibility

 General Sun Tzu discussed the idea that strong unity and leadership can make all the difference in winning the war.
 His belief was that the leader, or upper management, bears the responsibility of the decisions and outcomes.

-It is up to the upper management to keep up with current marketing trends for 2020 or to recognize common mistakes in SEO to avoid so as to provide more effective and clear marketing strategies for the entire team.
+It is up to the upper management to keep up with current marketing trends for 2021 so as to provide more effective and clear marketing strategies for the entire team.
 Investing in SEO courses for your team and developing SEO strategies or important brand keywords helps guide the whole team with a clearer vision.